Est Cola: Involvement in sports

 In 2013, Est signed a two-year partnership with Manchester City F.C. to use the club's image for advertising purposes in Thailand.

 Est has been sponsoring the Thailand national volleyball teams both men and women since 2015.
-A Thai volleyball club team baring the soda's name, Est Cola has also been formed which participates in international club tournaments.
+A Thai womens' volleyball team baring the soda's name, Est Cola has also been formed which participates in international club tournaments.